 Subscription commerce is experiencing explosive growth–and you don’t need to look far to understand why!
-The business model holds numerous benefits for both consumers and business owners, so it’s no surprise that both parties are embracing it with open arms.
+The business model holds numerous benefits for both consumers and business owners.
+So, it’s no surprise that both parties embrace it with open arms.

 What is Subscription Commerce?

 Subscription commerce is a business model where customers subscribe to a company’s regular supply of products or services.
 This model provides consumers with a convenient, cost-effective, and customized way to purchase items they regularly need in exchange for a fixed fee–typically monthly or annually.
 McKinsey & Company reported that about 15% of online shoppers have registered for one or more subscriptions to receive products regularly, often via monthly subscription boxes.